 Although we didn’t expect much from such a low-fi approach, we were surprised.
 It was tested with films known for their surround sound systems, including Mad Max: Fury Road and Star Wars: The Force Awakens.

 Mad Max was able to hear the various soundtrack elements and whispered voices with great clarity.
 The sound was balanced and instantly immersive.
-This is precisely what a surround sound system should do.
+This is exactly what a surround sound system should do.

 The sound stage was optimized for movie and TV viewing.
 This is especially helpful in large action sequences where you can hear dialogue over the heavy scoring and gunfire.

-For wireless music play, the JBL Bar 5.1 can be paired with a Bluetooth device to act as a Bluetooth speaker.
-The remote has a button that allows you to switch between a Bluetooth and wired connection.
+For wireless music play, the JBL Bar 5.1 surround can be paired with a Bluetooth device to act as a Bluetooth speaker.
+The Tv remote has a button that allows you to switch between a Bluetooth connection and a wired connection.

 This feature was a bit redundant for us.
 The bar’s intelligent switching when we used the phone while watching a movie meant that sound would often be cut to favor the telephone even though nothing was playing.

 The installation of the JBL Bar was straightforward.
 The subwoofer is connected to the rest via Bluetooth.
 Unlike other wireless soundbars, I have never had any issues with the wireless subwoofer not connecting to the central unit.
 Two power supplies are included: one for each subwoofer (more significant) and one for each base.
 Mounting racks are also included in the package, but I chose to leave them on my TV table.